Cable & Deadpool

 Cable & Deadpool was a comic book series published by Marvel Comics beginning in 2004.
-The title characters, Cable and Deadpool, shared the focus of the book.
+The title characters, Cable and Deadpool, share the book's focus.
 The series was launched following the cancellation of the characters' previous ongoing solo series.
-The book's mix of humor, action, and intricate plotting have won it a devoted fanbase.
-Marvel Comics canceled the series with issue #50 to make way for a new Deadpool ongoing series that began on September 10, 2008, and a new Cable ongoing series that was launched in March 2008.
+The book's mix of humor, action, and intricate plotting has won it a devoted fanbase.
+Marvel Comics canceled the series with issue #50 to make way for a new Deadpool ongoing series that began on September 10, 2008, and a new Cable ongoing series launched in March 2008.
 Cable & Deadpool were ranked #7 on Marvel.com's list of "The 10 Greatest Buddy Teams" of all time.